CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

     ![](../media/af57.png)

-### Summary
+### Review

+This exercise focused on building a Retrieval-Augmented Generation (RAG) pipeline by indexing knowledge sources and implementing an efficient retrieval system.
+Participants generated AI responses enriched with relevant data and integrated telemetry logging to monitor and optimize system performance.

 In this exercise, you have accomplished the following:
-- Task 1: Indexing Knowledge Sources
+- Task 1: Indexed Knowledge Sources
-- Task 2: Implementing the Retrieval Pipeline
+- Task 2: Implemented the Retrieval Pipeline
-- Task 3: Generating Responses with Augmented Knowledge
+- Task 3: Generated Responses with Augmented Knowledge
-- Task 4: Add telemetry logging
+- Task 4: Added telemetry logging

 ### You have successfully finished the exercise.
 Click **Next** to continue to the next exercise.